Thursday, August 29, 2013

 Documentary DVD: Orchestra of Exiles

 Orchestra of Exiles recounts the efforts of violin virtuoso, Bronislaw Huberman, to rescue the best Jewish musicians from prewar Germany and Europe to form a new orchestra in Palestine.
-It is a story most outside both the music world and the Jewish community do not know.
+It is a story few people outside the Jewish community remember.
 The documentary, which is 85 minutes in length, was written and directed by Josh Aronson, who himself is a renowned musician, a concert pianist, married to violinist Maria Bachmann.

 The devastation of World War I changed Huberman, rousing his political consciousness and making him an ardent Pan-European, that is someone who believed in uniting all of Europe.
 He cancelled all his concerts for two years to study at the Sorbonne.
 During the interwar years, in 1922, the Pan-European movement which called for the unity of European states for peace was growing.
 In 1929, Huberman toured Palestine.
 He found the Jewish immigrants passionate for music but there was little culture.
 However, this was soon to change and that change was to be led by Huberman.

-Huberman was stirred to action by the rise to power of Adolf Hitler in 1933, who began implementing his anti-Semitic views by firing Jewish from the cultural institutions in Germany.
+Huberman was stirred to action by the rise to power of Adolf Hitler in Germany, in 1933.
+Hitler initiated his anti-Semitic views by firing Jewish artists, teachers and performers from the cultural institutions in Germany.
 This meant that thousands of Jewish musicians were out of work.
 Many with money and foresight left Europe.
 While others in the Jewish community felt that they could wait the situation out and that the hatred towards them would pass, Huberman understood what was going to happen in Germany and likely all over Europe.

 Although Vienna was now his home, Huberman was stunned by the indifference of the Viennese when the Jews were attacked during anti-Semitic violence.
 Huberman realized that with many fine musicians being fired from world class orchestras, this would be the opportunity to bring them to Palestine to form a new orchestra that would bring culture to a people who hungered for it.